EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/tools.math.stat.md

     -
 ### tools.math.stat.rand_range

 rand_range function                                            AstroStat Description: Generate uniformly random number in a given range.
-The numbers can be uniform either in linear space or
+The numbers can be uniform either in linear space or log10 space.